Far-Beyond-Pulsar/blog/public/posts/2026-08-03-helio-vr-openxr.md

 };
 ```

 `UNINITIALIZED` tells wgpu's resource tracker that the image's contents and layout are unknown.
-On `acquire_image`, the runtime may have transitioned the image to `VK_IMAGE_LAYOUT_COLOR_ATTACHMENT_OPTIMAL` or `VK_IMAGE_LAYOUT_SHADER_READ_ONLY_OPTIMAL` or any other layout. wgpu's tracker emits the first barrier as a legal discard—`VK_IMAGE_LAYOUT_UNDEFINED` to the layout the first render pass expects—without validating the previous state.
+On `acquire_image`, the runtime may have transitioned the image to `VK_IMAGE_LAYOUT_COLOR_ATTACHMENT_OPTIMAL` or `VK_IMAGE_LAYOUT_SHADER_READ_ONLY_OPTIMAL` or any other layout. wgpu's tracker emits the first barrier as a legal discard, from `VK_IMAGE_LAYOUT_UNDEFINED` to the layout the first render pass expects, without validating the previous state.
 Using `UNINITIALIZED` instead of a known initial layout avoids a tracker assertion when the runtime's layout does not match wgpu's expectation.

 Two views are created per image.
 A `D2Array` view for the swapchain array render target and per-layer `D2` views for per-eye rendering: